DanRicc8081/ai-workflow-automation-portfolio/project-3-telegram-chatbot-integration/README.md

 This workflow uses routing logic to organize different types of user requests and automate response handling through Telegram.

-Different workflow paths are triggered depending on the detected intent.
+Different workflow paths are triggered based on the detected intent.